algorithmiaio/dev-center/_pages/algorithm-development/your-first-algo.md

 **Algorithm Name:** This is the unique identifier for the algorithm, which will be used to call it via the API.
 It should be something descriptive based on what the algorithm does.

-For example this is the beginning portion of the <a href="{{site.baseurl}}/algorithm-development/languages">Language Guides</a>  which show how to create an algorithm that splits text up into words, which is called tokenizing in natural language processing.
+For example this is the beginning portion of the <a href="{{site.baseurl}}/algorithm-development/languages">Language Guides</a>  which show how to create an algorithm that splits text up into words, which is called tokenizing in <a href="https://algorithmia.com/blog/introduction-natural-language-processing-nlp" target="_blank">natural language processing</a>.
 So, this example algorithm is called "TokenizeText", but go ahead and name your algorithm according to what your code does.

 ### Source Code